smeijs86/avoider-3000-master-EMG-ST4/README.md

 # -= AVOIDER 3000 =-

-## Avoid.
-AVOID?
-AVOIDER made to avoid.
-That's it!

 What is **Avoider 3000**?
 This is a retro-endless-arcade game based on space shooters from 80s arcade machines.
-The game is taken from the pygames module and only adapted for serial input.
+The game is taken from the pygames library and only adapted for serial input.
+The original **Avoider 3000** can be found here: https://github.com/crusty0gphr/avoider-3000

 The required input is: